 - Medication Reminders: Those with Alzheimer’s or dementia are likely to forget to take their medication which can have detrimental effects.
 Our caregivers will remind your loved ones to take their medication.

 We understand that it can be difficult to take care of elderly relatives with Alzheimer’s or dementia.
 Our caregivers at Assisting Hands Home Care have the training and expertise to care for Alzheimer’s and dementia patients and help them live safely in their homes.
-Give Assisting Hands Home Care a call at (630) 332-2203 for more information about our Alzheimer’s and dementia care services in Batavia, IL area.
+Give Assisting Hands Home Care a call at (630) 332-2203 for more information about our Alzheimer’s and dementia care services.
+Serving Batavia, Aurora, Bartlett, St Charles IL and the surrounding areas.